randycoulman/mix_test_interactive/README.md

 Use the `p` command to run only test files that match one or more provided patterns.
 A pattern is the project-root-relative path to a test file (with or without a line number specification) or a string that matches a portion of full pathname. e.g. `test/my_project/my_test.exs`, `test/my_project/my_test.exs:12:24` or `my`.

-If any pattern contains a line number specification, all patterns are passed directly to `mix test`.
+Any patterns that contain a line number specification are passed directly to `mix test`.
+Remaining patterns are matched against test filenames as above.

 ```
 p pattern1 pattern2